A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Reduced order models

 \subsection{Sampling strategy}

 Since the steel plates can have only a finite set of possible thickness, the input parameter space is discrete.
-In order to cover the domain in an uniform unbiased way, we generate many random uniform sampling $\mathcal{P}^i := \{ \mupar^i_j\}_{j=1}^M$ composed by $M$ samples each.
+In order to cover the domain in a uniform unbiased way, we generate many random uniform sampling $\mathcal{P}^i := \{ \mupar^i_j\}_{j=1}^M$ composed by $M$ samples each.
 We compute the minimum pairwise distance $d$ associated to each $\mathcal{P}^i$ and we retain the samples with maximum $d$.
-Let us call $\mathcal{P}$ the chosen samples set $\mathcal{P} := \{ \mupar_j\}_{j=1}^M$.
+Let us call $\mathcal{P}$ the chosen samples set $\mathcal{P} := \{ \mupar_j\}_{j=1}^M$. \RB{This sampling plan allows to achieve univariate uniform distribution without manipulation of a Latin hypercube, while maximizing a space-filling metric akin to the maximin Latin hypercube design technique from~\cite{johnson1990LHD}.
+More sophisticated sampling schemes for discrete coordinates can be found in~\cite{you2021mp}.}